All Products

 How it works

 The throughput of an individual pod is limited.
 If multiple requests are routed to the same pod, the corresponding server may be overloaded.
 Therefore, you need to precisely control the number of concurrent requests processed by each pod.
-In Artificial intelligence generated content (AIGC) scenarios, a single request may occupy large amounts of GPU resources.
+For example, in Artificial intelligence generated content (AIGC) scenarios, a single request may occupy large amounts of GPU resources.
 You need to strictly limit the number of concurrent requests processed by each pod.
-Knative can work with MSE Ingresses to accurately scale out pods to meet traffic governance requirements in scenarios where large numbers of cloud-native distributed applications are deployed.
+By working with the MSE Ingress, Knative can accurately scale out pods to meet traffic management requirements in scenarios where large numbers of cloud-native distributed applications are deployed.

 In the following figure, the MultidimPodAutoscaler (MPA) obtains the total number of concurrent requests from the MSE Ingress, calculates the number of pods required for processing the requests, and then scales pods.
 This implements load-aware auto scaling.
 The MSE Ingress can accurately route requests to different services or versions based on routing rules and conditions.